Used Car Values

 3. Condition: The condition of the car, both inside and out, can have a significant impact on its value.
 Cars that have been well-maintained and are in good condition will generally be worth more than cars that are damaged, worn, or in poor condition.

-4. Model and make: The make and model of the car can also influence its value.
+4. Make and model: The make and model of the car can also influence its value.
 Some brands and models are known for their reliability and performance, which can help boost their value.

 5. Features and options: Cars with additional features and options, such as leather seats, navigation systems, or premium sound systems, will generally be worth more than base models.